PX4/PX4-user_guide/en/README.md

 ## How Do I Get Started?

+[Getting Started](getting_started/README.md) should be read by all users!
+It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicles, airframes, telemetry systems, RC control systems).

-The following tips will help you navigate through this guide:
+Depending on what you want to achieve, the following tips will help you navigate through this guide:

 **I already have a vehicle and I just want to fly:**

-- If you've never used a PX4 controlled system then you should check out our [Getting Started](getting_started/README.md) section.
-- You'll need to do [basic configuration](config/README.md) which includes updating firmware on your autopilot and calibrating your compass and IMU etc.
+If you have a Ready To Fly (RTF) vehicle that supports PX4:

+- [Basic Configuration](config/README.md) explains how to update your firmware to the latest version, calibrate the main sensors (compass, gyro/IMU, airspeed etc.), and setup your remote control and safety features.
-- The [Flying](flying/README.md) section teaches flying basics and provides more detailed information about flight modes and safety checklists.
+- [Flying](flying/README.md) teaches flight essentials, including where and how to fly safely, and how to debug arming and flight issues.
+It also provides detailed information about flight modes.

-**I want to build a (PX4 supported) airframe from scratch:**
+**I want to build a supported vehicle from scratch:**

-- Again, you'll need to see the [Getting Started](getting_started/README.md) to learn about different flight controller hardwares, vehicles and airframes PX4 supports.
-You can find further information about your specific airframe and your flight controller in the [Airframe Builds](airframes/README.md) and [Autopilot Hardware](flight_controller/README.md) sections respectively.
-- Next, you can proceed onto [wiring](assembly/README.md) important peripherals to your autopilot and [setup](config/README.md) your vehicle and its sensors with a ground control station.
+> **Tip** The "supported" vehicles are listed in the [Airframes Reference](airframes/airframe_reference.md).
+These are vehicles that have tested and tuned configurations that you can download using *QGroundControl*.

+If you want to build a vehicle from scratch:

+- Choose a frame - [Airframe Builds](airframes/README.md) lists the supported frames and provides detailed instructions for how to construct a subset of vehicles.
+- Choose a flight controller - see [Getting Started > Flight Controllers](getting_started/flight_controller_selection.md) and [Autopilot Hardware](flight_controller/README.md).
+- [Assembly](assembly/README.md) explains how to wire up the important peripherals to your autopilot.
+- [Basic Configuration](config/README.md) shows how to update your firmware and configure it with settings appropriate for your airframe.
+This section also explains how to calibrate the main sensors (compass, gyro/IMU, airspeed etc.), and setup your remote control and safety features.

-- Once you are ready to fly your vehicle, visit our [Flying](flying/README.md) section to learn about different flight modes and safety configurations.
+Once you are ready to fly your vehicle, visit the [Flying](flying/README.md) section.

-**I am creating a new airframe and want to add extra peripherals:**
+**I am modifying a supported vehicle:**

-- If you haven't already selected your flight controller, [Autopilot Hardware](flight_controller/README.md) section may help you make the right choice for your airframe.
-- You may want to checkout some tips and examples of how to build your airframe in [Airframe Builds](airframes/README.md) section.
+Modifications of the flight controller and basic sensors are covered above.
+In order to use new sensors, or if you have made changes that significantly affect flight characteristics:

-- The [Peripheral Hardware](peripherals/README.md) section can help you learn about and choose external sensors.
+- [Peripheral Hardware](peripherals/README.md) provides additional information about using external sensors.
-- After [wiring](assembly/README.md) all the peripherals, you will need to do a combination of [basic](config/README.md) and [advanced](advanced_config/README.md) configuration for your new airframe.
+- [Basic Configuration](config/README.md) explains how to calibrate the main sensors.
+- [Advanced Configuration](advanced_config/README.md) should be used to re/fine-tune the airframe.

 **I want to run PX4 on new hardware and extend the platform:**